Take a regular look at hiring trends in Canada, how the tech labour market is evolving and ways to keep up.

-IT staffing has changed, along with all other aspects of hiring as influenced by the pandemic.
-The year 2020 brought historic change to our industry, according to an article published by SHRM, one where virtual recruiting and remote onboarding became the norm for many.
-We live in a changed business world that has established new basics.
-It is one that requires us to stay sharp and consider new strategies to recruit in a competitive market, and to identify retention strategies that serve the wants and needs of the candidates.
+Now, there are so many more variables.
+Social recruiting, Zoom interviews, remote work and virtual onboarding are the norm.
+We live in a changed business world that has established new conditions.
+It is one that requires us to stay sharp and consider new strategies to recruit in a tight labour market, and to identify retention strategies that serve the wants and needs of IT candidates.

 S.i.
 Systems’ team members live and breathe this new world, and have a few insights to share that will help you understand and embrace this new world of tech hiring: